 Kigali Shaolin Temple - Kigali Shaolin Temple is a kung-fu club in Rwanda started by a group of orphans from the genocide.

-La Commune - The most recent film by Peter Watkins.
-A 5 hour 45 minute event.
+La Commune - A 5 hour 45 minute event.
 Based on a thorough historical research into the Paris Commune of 1871, this film leads to an inevitable reflection about the present.

 Last Grave at Dimbaza - Shot secretly and smuggled out of South Africa at the height of the apartheid era, this was the most widely screened and influential anti-apartheid documentary.
 Now restored and on DVD for the first time.